Breast Augmentation Surgery

+Before you undergo breast augmentation surgery, you will complete a patient consultation with Dr Scamp or Dr Magnusson to discuss the procedure and your personal goals, as well as the risks and aftercare that associated with breast augmentation.
+You will discuss what shape and size of breasts you are looking to achieve with surgery and the best incision method and implants will be chosen for you.
 A number of incisions can be used to insert the breast implant.
 Most commonly these are in the fold of the lower edge of the breast, on the border of the darker skin of the nipple or in the armpit.
-The choice of incision has to be matched to the choice of implant as certain implants can only be inserted by some incisions.
-At your consultation with Dr Scamp you will be asked which incision you prefer but an assessment of your breast shape and your wishes for improvement will be made and this may favour one particular form of implant.
+The choice of incision has to be matched to the choice of implant, as certain implants can only be inserted by some incisions.
+At your consultation with Dr Scamp or Dr Magnusson, you will be asked which incision you prefer, but an assessment of your breast shape and your wishes for improvement will be made and this may favour one particular form of implant.

-For further information please visit the site of Dr. Terrance Scamp, or phone our office for a consult.
+For further information please visit the website of Dr. Terrence Scamp, or phone our clinic to organise your consultation.